Royal African Company: Later activities and insolvency

 The company was unable to withstand competition on the terms imposed by the Act and in 1708 became insolvent, surviving until 1750 in a state of much reduced activity.
 In 1709 Charles Davenant published Reflections upon the Constitution and Management of Trade to Africa, in which he "reverted to his normal attitude of suspicion and outright hostility towards the Dutch."
 This pamphlet advocated renewing the Royal African Company's monopoly on slave trade on the basis that the Dutch competition "necessitated the maintenance of forts, which only a joint-stock company could afford."
+Captain John Massey was sent as engineer to the RAC fort at Gambia River in the early 1720s; finding the fort ill-supplied and with his soldiers dying, he turned pirate alongside George Lowther.

 The company continued purchasing and transporting slaves until 1731, when it abandoned slaving in favour of ivory and gold dust.

 From 1668 to 1722, the Royal African Company provided gold to the English Mint.
 Coins made with such gold are designed with an elephant below the bust of the king and/or queen.
 This gold also gave the coinage its name, the guinea.